wei2912/notes/calculus/README.md

-This folder contains notes and selected solutions for Spivak's Calculus, Third Edition.
+This folder contains notes and selected solutions for Calculus, Third Edition by Michael Spivak.

 Chapter 4, Graphs, was omitted as the content and exercises should be done with the graphics in the book.